lazysho/fgoSaltFlush/README.md

 ## Issues
 You might encounter some bugs because I haven't slept yet.
 Here are the ones I noticed, but shouldn't affect your flushing that much.
 I'm stil a noob to responsive web design so please bear with me and my salt.

 1. **Result Summary**.
 I had a little problem with displaying the result thumbnails of the summon.
 The one I did with the card didn't work with the thumbnails, so I tried another way but the responsive function was affected.
-The thumbnails doesn't adapt to all screen sizes unlike the cards so I inserted a temporary fix for the following screen sizes. **Expect frames and thumbnails to not fit on certain device screen sizes.**
+The thumbnails doesn't adapt to all screen sizes unlike the cards. **Expect frames and thumbnails to not fit on certain device screen sizes.**
-    - Galaxy S5 (360x640)
-    - Pixel 2 (411x731)
-    - iPhone 5/SE (320x568)
-    - iPhone 6/7/8 (375x667)
-    - iPhone 6/7/8 Plus (414x736)
-    - iPhone X (375x812)
-    - iPad (768x1024)

 2. **Black Glitch**.
 The screen flashes black, must be due to the black background color of `body`, when page changes.

 3. ~~**Summon Accuracy**.
 I have already mentiod this above but I'll say it once more.
 The **calculation for summoning is not accurate** and **is a bit of loose right now since I noticed that its easy to get an SSR**, ~~which is good for your salt anyway~~.
 I dont mean easy as in you'll get SSRs in a row or every roll you make, just more frequent than the original salty summon??
 But it still makes sense, at least for me.~~  **Not 100% accurate but it's better than before**.
 There's still a problem though...
+You can do a 10 roll without servant.
+Will add checking in the future.

 4. **Blank Images**.
 Because I am too sleepy, I incorrectly typed some of the names of the servants and craft essences.
 The `url` of background-images of `div` or `src` attributes of `img` rely on names so nothing will appear if the name doesn't match any of the filenames. **If you ever encounter this, please let me know by submitting an issue about it**.